inspectionpress/inspection.press/README.md

 - **CRM for customers, agents, and agencies**
 - **Dynamic service pricing and modifiers**
 - **Template-driven report writing**
-- **Specialty inspection form support**
+- **Specialty inspection form workflows**
 - **Photo, video, and document handling**
 - **PDF generation and public share links**
-- **Integrations for maps, property data, weather, email, phone, and storage**
+- **Operational integrations for maps, weather, messaging, storage, permits, and structural reference data**

 ---

-## Current Product Highlights
+## Current Production Highlights

-### Wind Mitigation 2026 Editor and PDF Output
+### Wind Mitigation 2026

-The **Wind Mitigation 2026** workflow is one of the biggest focal points of the project right now.
+The new **Wind Mitigation 2026** workflow is one of the most visible specialty modules in the system, but it is part of a larger reporting platform rather than the entire platform itself.

 Current work includes:

 - Dedicated **2026 wind mitigation editor**
-- Form-aware UI built specifically around the Florida OIR-B1-1802 workflow
+- Form-aware UI built around the Florida **OIR-B1-1802** workflow
+- SVG-based editing for form fidelity
-- Mapped fields, checkboxes, radio groups, and section-specific logic
+- Mapped fields, radios, checkboxes, conditional logic, and section-specific controls
-- SVG-driven editing for form fidelity
 - Mobile-focused editing improvements for field use
-- Sticky top navigation and section-focused workflow improvements
+- Sticky section navigation and section-level helper tools
-- Per-section hints and reference tools
-- Photo capture, annotation, and section-level media handling
+- Specialty photo workflows tied directly to the form
-- Carrier-style PDF rendering with form-specific output rules
+- Carrier-style PDF rendering and form-specific output handling
-- Ongoing refinements to page rendering, filenames, image pagination, signatures, and specialty field mapping
+- Ongoing refinements to field mapping, signatures, pagination, and specialty logic

 This is not treated as a generic template.
-It is being built as a **true specialty form workflow**.
+It is being built as a true specialty-form workflow for real production use.

+### ASCE Integration

+**ASCE integration is live, working, and in production.**

+InspectionPress uses ASCE-related tooling to support real inspection workflows, especially in areas where standards-based structural or wind-related reference material improves field documentation.

+Current usage includes:

+- Pulling ASCE-related reference content into specialty workflows
+- Attaching ASCE-related images and supporting material where useful to the inspection record
+- Reducing manual lookup work during inspection and reporting
+- Supporting more defensible documentation in wind- and roof-related workflows

+This is an active part of the production system, not a future idea.

 ### Roof Slope Assistant

-InspectionPress now includes a **roof slope assistant** aimed at helping inspectors make faster and more consistent roof-form decisions.
+InspectionPress includes a **Roof Slope Assistant** designed to help inspectors make faster and more consistent roof-related decisions from actual imagery instead of relying only on manual estimation.

-Current and recent work around this tool includes:
+Current and recent work includes:

 - Visual roof-slope measurement assistance inside the editor
-- Level-assist behavior to improve interpretation of the image angle
+- Level-assist behavior for interpreting image angle
-- Sampling tools that can drive the selected answer in the form
+- Sample-based answer assistance tied back to the form workflow
-- UI for working directly from captured imagery instead of manual guesswork alone
+- UI for working from captured imagery directly in the report process
-- Tight coupling with roof-related inspection workflows and specialty forms
-- Ongoing refinement of capture behavior, thresholding, and form application logic
+- Continued refinement of capture behavior, thresholds, and form application logic

-The goal is to make the slope workflow more useful in the field, not just add a gimmicky overlay.
+The goal is practical field assistance, not just an overlay.

-### ASCE API Integration

-ASCE-related support is a major roadmap emphasis.

-Planned direction includes:

-- Pulling structural / wind-related reference data into inspection workflows where appropriate
-- Supporting better decision assistance for wind-related form completion and roof-related workflows
-- Reducing manual lookups when inspectors need standards-based context during reporting

-This area is still evolving, but it is important enough to call out prominently because it fits the broader goal of making specialty inspection workflows smarter and more defensible.

 ---

-## Current Features

-The following areas are already present in the product in some form and are being actively improved.

-### Reporting and Form Workflows
+## Report Writer and Narrative Workflow

+The report writer is the core of InspectionPress.
+It is built around a structured hierarchy and media-heavy documentation workflow.

+### Structured Report Editing

-- Template-based report writing
+- Template-driven report writing
 - Section → component → finding hierarchy
+- Required and optional content support
-- Rich-text editing for narratives
+- Rich-text narrative editing
-- Findings with severity states such as Minor, Major, and Material / Safety Concern
+- Severity-based findings such as **Minor**, **Major**, and **Material / Safety Concern**
-- Narrative library support
-- Summary views and filtered report views
+- Summary and filtered report views
 - Public UUID-based report access
-- PDF generation for report outputs
+- PDF generation for both standard reports and specialty forms

+### Narrative Library

+The **narrative library** is a major part of day-to-day usability.

+Current functionality and active workflow includes:

+- Centralized reusable narrative content
+- Fast insertion of prewritten narratives into findings
+- Consistent language across inspectors and report types
+- Support for reference content that goes beyond plain text
+- A foundation for building company-standard language, field guidance, and specialty inspection support content

+### Reference Photos and Visual Guidance

+InspectionPress is not limited to plain narratives.
+The platform is being shaped around visual reference content as well.

+Current and active workflows include:

+- **Reference photos** associated with narrative and specialty workflows
+- Section-level visual guidance where it helps inspectors make faster choices
+- Reusable image-backed content for training, reminders, and field consistency
+- Read-only reference modal patterns for in-form assistance

+### Rapid Fire Camera

+The **Rapid Fire Camera** workflow is designed for speed in the field.

+Current work includes:

+- Fast photo capture from within specialty editors
+- UI optimized for field use and repetitive capture workflows
+- Landscape/portrait handling improvements
+- Ongoing work around ergonomics, handedness, and quick capture behavior

+### Intervention, Flagging, and Recommended Actions

+InspectionPress is being built to do more than just store photos and text blocks.

-- Specialty form support for:
+Active reporting workflow includes support for:

+- **Intervention** patterns where the system helps direct the inspector toward the next step in the workflow
+- **Flagging** findings or conditions that need attention, follow-up, or special emphasis
+- **Recommended actions** tied to findings and reporting output
+- Better structure around how concerns are surfaced in summary views and downstream communication

+### Attachments and Supporting Evidence

+InspectionPress is designed to keep supporting evidence close to the actual inspection record.

+Current and active workflows include:

+- Photo and video attachment at the report level
+- Permit attachment workflows
+- ASCE image attachment workflows
+- Document uploads tied to inspections and related records
+- Public and internal access patterns based on UUIDs and report context

+---

+## Current Platform Features

+The following areas are already present in the platform in some form and are being actively improved.

+### Specialty Inspection Workflows

-  - Wind mitigation
+- Wind mitigation editor and PDF workflow
-  - Four-point inspections
-- Media support in reports:
+- Four-point inspection support
-  - Photos
-  - Captions
+- Specialty inspection form mapping and form-aware editors
-  - Annotation workflows
+- SVG-backed specialty workflows where fidelity matters
-  - Inline video support in key reporting flows

 ### Scheduling and Inspection Management